Claud Jones-class destroyer escort: Description

 The class was designed under project SCB 131 as a cost-effective version of an anti-submarine warfare (ASW) ship that could be built quickly in case of rapid mobilization.
 The Claud Jones class had a standard displacement of 1314 LT and were 1916 LT at full load.
 The destroyer escorts were 301 ft 0 in long at the waterline and 312 ft 0 in overall with a beam of 38 ft 0 in and a draft of 12 ft 11 in.
 The Claud Jones class had an aluminum superstructure, a tripod mast forward and a pole mast further back amidships, with two stacks.

-Following the guidelines given to them, the designers chose a two-shafted diesel-powered ship to maximize cost effectiveness.
+Following the guidelines given to them, the designers chose a single-shaft diesel-powered ship to maximize cost effectiveness.
 The Claud Jones class were given four Fairbanks Morse 38ND8 diesel engines rated at 9200 bhp.
 The class had a range of 7000 nmi at 12 kn and a maximum speed of 22 kn.